exitvillain/DjangoMailSPA/README.md

                  //if email.unread if false, make div white. actually the reverse let element = document.createElement('div');
                  element.innerHTML = `${email.sender} ${email.subject} ${email.timestamp}`//probably want to change the sender for the sent mailbox but keep this for now
-                 //element.style.border = '1px solid black';

                  element.style.border = `3px solid ${colors[index % colors.length]}`;
                  //element.style.marginBottom = '1px';

-                 // we want to make the row appear white if the email is not read, so since default is white, i wont do anything for this case
-                 // we want to make the row appear grey if the email has "read" field of true.
-So the following code is my attempt at implementing that if (email.read){ // here i am trying to check if email.read is false, but since i am new to javascript not sure if this is correct element.style.background = 'grey'
+                 if (email.read){ // here i am trying to check if email.read is false, but since i am new to javascript not sure if this is correct element.style.background = 'grey'
                  }else {